Tracing Information Flow from Open Quantum Systems: Information Flow in the Experiment

-From Eqs.~(\ref{eq_stateSysFinal}) and (\ref{eq_stateEnvFinal}) the amount of information in system and environment can be calculated in dependence on the choice of the initial type of information.
-For two initial test states $\rho^0_1$ and $\rho^0_2$ parametrized by $\{T^1_x,T^1_y,T^1_z\}$ and $\{T^2_x,T^2_y,T^2_z\}$ the trace distances $D_S$ and $D_E$ between the effective system states and between the environment states after the evolution, respectively, are given as
+From Eqs.~(\ref{eq_stateSysFinal}) and (\ref{eq_stateEnvFinal}) the amount of information in system and environment can be calculated in dependence on the choice of initial information encoding.
+For two initial test states $\rho_1$ and $\rho_2$ parametrized by $\{T^1_x,T^1_y,T^1_z\}$ and $\{T^2_x,T^2_y,T^2_z\}$ the trace distances $D_S$ and $D_E$ between the effective system states and between the environment states after the evolution, respectively, are given as